Crete travel guide & 25 photos to feed your wanderlust

 The beach of Kedrodasos in Crete, close to Elafonissi

 If you are still thinking about where to go on your next vacation, look no further: Crete is a fantastic destination.
 The fact that the island is big also means that you can enjoy various activities.
 You can spend time on the sandy beaches, but you can also enjoy cultural activities like visiting the Minoan Palace of Knossos.
-On top of all that, the Cretan food is just so good.
+On top of all that, the Cretan cuisine is truly exceptional.

 If you had a hard winter, Crete is the place to go.
 Or if you just want to relax next to glorious waves.